inezabonte/ineza.codes/data/articles/sort-rss-blog-feeds-by-year.md

 date: "2021-05-24"
 tags: ["nextjs","rss"]
 cover_image: "https://res.cloudinary.com/tizzertuna/image/upload/v1622756315/Articles/sort-rss_2x_qzal8u.png"
+description: "Learn how you can sort blog articles by year of creation"
 ---

 One of the [issues](https://github.com/inezabonte/inezabonte/issues/81) I created for my portfolio’s repo was to sort my blog feeds according to the year they were created in.